-Your daughter’s imagination might just be the most valuable thing she has.
-Not only does it bring so much joy to your family—and prompt a good laugh here and there, too!—it helps her come up with innovative solutions to problems.
-It helps her think big, aim higher, and achieve beyond her wildest dreams.
+Your daughter’s imagination just be the most valuable thing she has.
+Not only does it lead to some super funny family moments—it helps her think big, aim higher, and achieve beyond her wildest dreams.
 It helps her see the possibility in every situation.
-And it just so happens that you, as her parent, have an amazing opportunity to help her develop her imagination and creativity: Halloween.
+And it just so happens that you, as her parent, have an amazing opportunity to help her develop her imagination and creativity right around the corner: Halloween.

 That’s right.
 This annual celebration of ghosts, ghouls, and goblins is ideal for tapping into and encouraging your daughter’s natural creativity.
 “Not many parents realize this, but Halloween is more than just fun.
 It’s a valuable time of year for your girl’s development,” says Girl Scouts’ Developmental Psychologist, Dr. Andrea Bastiani Archibald.
 “It’s a time when she can actually ‘be’ whatever she wants and try out new roles, however briefly—whether that’s a favorite animal, a professional like a firefighter or an astronaut, a historic figure, a character she loves, or even a totally make-believe creature she thought up herself.”

 Follow these tips to help your girl get the most out of this spookiest of seasons and have a blast this Halloween!